 No age requirements!
 Young and not-so-young join together with a love of singing, fellowship, and praising the Lord!
 Rehearse every Thursday from 7:00 p.m.-8:00 p.m.
 Sing Sundays at the 11:30 a.m.
 Mass.

 The children share together in music, prayer, and fun!
 (Grades 3-8).
-Rehearse every Tuesday from 3:00 p.m.-4:30 p.m.
-Sing once a month at the 4:30 p.m.
-Saturday Vigil Mass.
+Rehearse every Wednesday from 3:00 p.m.-4:30 p.m.
+Sing once a month at a weekend mass.
 Sing during Friday School Masses.
+All kids from the parish are invited, you do not have to be a student at the Academy to participate.

 The Resurrection Choir is a valuable ministry that provides music for funeral liturgies.
 This ministry provides an excellent opportunity to minister to a grieving family.
 It is open to anyone who wishes to minister in song.
 Rehearsals are 30 minutes before the funeral.